Q. Is there a maximum grant size that can be awarded?

 - Preferred method of funds delivery: A deposit into the PayPal account for email@example.com.

 Q. When should I submit my grant request?

-A. We prefer to receive grant requests at least 6 weeks before the funding is needed - this gives us enough time to thoroughly review, ask questions, and have enough time to send you the funds.
-We will not accept grants that are submitted within 10 days of the event.
+A. We ask that grant requests be submitted at least 6 weeks before the funding is needed - this gives us enough time to thoroughly review, ask questions, and have enough time to send you the funds.
+We will not accept grants that are submitted within 20 days of the event/project start date.

 Q. How should we report after the event/project?

-A. The PSF has a policy that requires all events to submit reports.
+A. The PSF has a policy that requires all grant recipients to submit reports.
 These reports are useful for us to gauge the impact we are having and how the event went.
 For subsequent events, we require past reports in order to consider further requests.
 Workshops: If there were different organizers working on the previous event in your area, it is your responsibility to reach out to them to ensure a report was filed.
 Python conferences: If there were different organizers/or a different conference chair running the conference the previous year, please contact them to make sure a report was submitted before you submit your new grant request.
-We are currently working on a template for reports.
-We will post it as soon as we finish it.
-For now, be sure your report includes an event overview (including location, venue, participation demographics), sponsors, reflections (including things that went well and things that could be improved, any feedback you received from participants.
+This is the form grant recipients should use to submit post-event/project reports.

 Q. Once my grant is approved, how long does it take to receive funds?

 A. After you receive a notification with the amount of funding the PSF approved for your grant request and you submit an invoice, payment will be processed within 7 business days and the Controller will notify you when the payment has been sent.
 We sometimes run into issues when sending funding internationally so that is why we ask to receive grant requests 6 weeks out.